CloudforestTechnologies/nasa-turbofan-failure-prediction/README.md

 # NASA Turbofan Failure Prediction

-This data analytics / machine learning project investigates the relationship between sensor data and the onset of failure (in terms of remaining engine cycles) for simulated  turbofan engines from a NASA research project.
+This data analytics / machine learning project investigates the relationship between sensor readings and the onset of failure (in terms of remaining engine cycles) for simulated turbofan engine data from a NASA research project.

 The project starts with an exploration of the datasets, folowed by the development of predictive models for engine Remaining Useful Life (RUL) based on current engine readings.
 Modelling techniques include linear regression and neural networks (using TF-Keras).